nyxx-discord/nyxx_docs/docs/guides/creating_a_bot_account.md

 - Head to the **Bot** tab found in the left menu on your bot's application page.
 - Under the **Authorization Flow** section, find the **Public Bot** toggle. ![Public bot toggle button](../../static/img/tutorial/make_bot_public.png)
 - To make your bot public so anyone can add it to their server, change the toggle to the right (so it's blurple); and do the inverse to make it private so only you can add the bot to servers.
-By default you bot should be public.
+By default your bot should be public.

 ### Privileged Gateway Intents